Carbon Monoxide Alarms

 Local city or county codes may have additional laws for landlords and tenants to follow, see MRSC's City and County Codes.
 Federal laws, such as the lead notification requirements, must also be followed.

 Tenants should first contact their landlord if they have health concerns with their rental unit.
 In many cases, landlords and tenants can resolve problems with good communication and understanding their responsibilities under the Landlord-Tenant Act.
-The following resource may also help.
+For a list of resources to help tenants, including legal advice, see Landlord-Tenant, State Attorney General's Office.